tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 Graphics Processing Units (GPUs) can significantly accelerate calculations for preprocessing steps or training machine learning models.
-Training models involves compute-intensive matrix multiplications and other operations that can take advantage of a GPU's massively parallel architecture.
+Training models involve compute-intensive matrix multiplications and other operations that can take advantage of a GPU's massively parallel architecture.
 Training on large datasets can take hours to run on a single processor.
 However, if you offload those